juji-io/editscript/README.md

 + Wu, S. et al., 1990, An O(NP) Sequence Comparison Algorithm, Information Processing Letters, 35:6, p317-23.

 + Zhang, K. and Shasha, D. 1989, Simple fast algorithms for the editing distance between trees and related problems.
 SIAM Journal of Computing, 18:1245–1262

+## :shopping: Alternative

+[deep-diff2](https://github.com/lambdaisland/deep-diff2) applies Wu 1998 algorithm by first converting trees into linear structures.
+Although not able to achieve optimal tree diffing with this approach, it has some interesting use, e.g. visualization.
+So if you want to visualize the differences, use deep-diff2.

+If you want data diffing instead, use Editsdcript.
+For if speed is your primary concern, the quick algorithm of Editscript is much faster than anything else; and if diffing size is your primary concern, A\* algorithm of Ediscript guanrantees optimal data size.

 ## License